What is the standard of proof required in civil cases?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-In civil cases, the standard of proof required is referred to as the "preponderance of evidence."
-This means that for one party to prevail, they must show that their claims are more likely true than not, essentially tipping the scales slightly in their favor.
-In practical terms, this standard is often understood as needing to demonstrate that there is a greater than 50% chance that the facts presented are accurate.
-This standard is less stringent than in criminal cases, where the requirement is "beyond reasonable doubt," reflecting the different stakes involved in civil versus criminal litigation.
+In civil cases, the standard of proof is known as "preponderance of evidence."
+This means that one party must demonstrate that their claims are more likely true than not.
+In practical terms, it requires the evidence to show that there is a greater than 50% likelihood that the facts presented by one party are accurate, as opposed to those of the other party.

 Subscribe